rails/rails/guides/source/action_mailer_basics.md

 ### Edit the Mailer

-Mailers have methods called "actions" and they use views to structure their content, analogous to controllers.
+Mailers have methods called "actions" and they use views to structure their content, similar to controllers.
 While a controller generates HTML content to send back to the client, a Mailer creates a message to be delivered via email.

 The file `app/mailers/user_mailer.rb` is initially empty.
 Let's add a method called `welcome_email`, that will send an email to the user's